 No. Colleges and universities differ so much from one another (with regard to mission, types of programs, students served) that they cannot be reliably ranked.
 Various commercial publications rank institutions on specific details (such as size, tuition, endowment, selectivity, faculty publications).
 These rankings may offer one source of information, but they do not contain all the information needed to determine institutional quality.
 Each student must determine whether an institution meets his or her needs.

 See our roster of institutions.

 NECHE accredits institutions, not programs.
 Therefore, if the institution is accredited by NECHE, then that status encompasses the entire institution.
-For information about whether the program has specialized (or programmatic) accreditation, consult the institution or the accreditor in that field, or the Council for Higher Education Accreditation (CHEA) website at www.chea.org.
+For information about whether the program has specialized (or programmatic) accreditation, consult the institution, the accreditor in that field, or the Council for Higher Education Accreditation (CHEA) website at www.chea.org.

 Contact the registrar of your institution, who can validate its accreditation status and provide proof that you received your degree.

 For further information please contact Sara Hart at Apostille@neche.org

 The Commission does not release institutional reports or correspondence.
 Some institutions post their self-studies on their websites.
 If you have an interest in a particular institution’s self-study, you are encouraged to contact the president or chief executive officer of the institution.

 No. Every institution retains the right to determine what credits and degrees it will accept.
 Transferability of credits depends on a number of factors, including accreditation, curriculum compatibility, and grades.
 Institutions are required under NECHE’s Standards to have clear transfer policies and to make those policies available to you.
 Consult the Policy on Transfer and Award of Academic Credit.
 If you have questions about whether your credits or degrees will be accepted, check with the Registrar or Admissions office of the school to which you intend to apply.